Hsu-Che-Wei/scKB/README.md

    conda install -c bioconda bustools conda install -c bioconda kallisto
    ```
-2. Install package "BUSpaRse" and "BSgenome" in your R environment :
+2. Install package "BUSpaRse" and "BSgenome" in your R environment (tested R version = 3.6.1) :

    The two packages are hosted in "Bioconductor", start your R session and simply type :